pr0xity/portfolioweb/README.md

 # portfolioweb
-A portfolio website build in OG
+A portfolio website built using GO.